 - Team-building events aimed at capturing your soul and stealing your free time.

-- Medals and honorary certificates given to you by your company instead of cash.
+- Medals and honorary certificates given to you by your company as bonuses (instead of cash).

 - Absolute obsession with money.